sanjana-glitch-art/meowbti/docs/SECURITY.md

 ## Recommended Future Hardening (Not Implemented - Out of Hackathon Scope)

 Documented transparently for completeness:
+- Move rate limiting to a shared store (e.g. Redis) for a durable, cross-instance limit.
 - Add server-side image re-validation (e.g. magic-byte checking) in addition to the client-side MIME type check, since client-side checks can be bypassed by a modified client.
 - Add a Content Security Policy (CSP) header to further reduce any residual injection surface.
 - If accounts/persistence are added in the future, ensure photos and cat data are stored with proper access control per user.

 ---

+*If an Aikido Security scan report is generated for this project, attach it alongside this document in the submission.*